HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 The largest use is with script elements, which is unsurprising as the number of JS primary and third-party files continues to grow.

 {{ figure_markup(
-  caption="Priority hints on mobile have &quot;low&quot; importance", content="16.11%",
+  caption="Priority hints on mobile have "low" importance", content="16.11%", classes="big-number",
-  classes="big-number",
   sheets_gid="1805612941",
   sql_file="// TODO @zizzamia Add sql"
 ) }}

-There are over 79% of resources with &quot;high&quot; priority, but something we should pay even more attention to is the 16% of resources with &quot;low&quot; priority.
+There are over 79% of resources with "high" priority, but something we should pay even more attention to is the 16% of resources with "low" priority.
 Priority Hints have a clear advantage as a defense mechanism rather than an offense, by helping the browser decide what to de-prioritize and giving back significant CPU and Bandwidth to complete critical requests first.

 ### 103 Early Hints in HTTP/2